All set and ready to go? Here's your ultimate cheat sheet to notation!

 Just the service we seek to give you: the most common meters are immediately displayed.
 It‘s really just ONE click for you.
 Of course, you can add meters of your own.
 Look at the input field at the right end of this tab.
 The FORTE program's logic is based on meter.
 So, sometimes it's necessary to adjust the metric system.
 Here's an article explaining to you when and how to do that.

 One click and you've got the correct clef.
 That’s the way to do it, right?
 If you want to shift the octaves using 8va, 8vb or 15ma, you'll decide upon a starting and an ending point in you score.
 Pretty much like you did with the crescendo above.
+The long line at the far right of this tab is for writing notation for Steirische Harmonika.
+So, most of you can pretty much ignore that :-)

 What would music be without a trill?
 Like a cake without icing!
 This tab shows you all the ornaments for your notes.
 Like before, mouseover is implemented to give you the name or explanation of a symbol.
 Please note: Arpeggios and glissandos will not be followed when you play back your music.
 If you'd like to write a glissando, select the symbol, then draw a box around both notes.